Can Dogs Eat Cinnamon Rolls? What You Need to Know?

 • Place a baking sheet on your oven’s (350°F) rack and preheat the oven.

-• Whole wheat flour, water, unsweetened applesauce, honey (if used), and ground cinnamon should all be combined in a mixing bowl.
-Until a dough forms, stir.
+• Combine whole wheat flour, water, unsweetened applesauce, honey (if used), and ground cinnamon in a mixing bowl.
+Stir until a dough forms.

 • Roll it into a rectangle about 1/4 inch thick on a clean surface.